-Shuba Raghavan holds a PhD in Mathematics.
-She is interested in the assessment of renewable energy technologies and policies to promote a low carbon economy.
+Shuba Raghavan is interested in the assessment of renewable energy technologies and policies to promote a low carbon economy.
 Her current research involves evaluating life cycle costs and emissions of technologies and modeling pathways to reduce greenhouse gas emissions in California.
-Earlier, she has worked on the techno-economic analysis of decentralized solar applications and evaluated policies to address energy equity in India.
+Earlier, she worked on the techno-economic analysis of decentralized solar applications and evaluated policies to address energy equity in India.
 Before discovering her interest in energy policy, she held the position of a Senior Research Associate at Yale University’s Investments Office.
 At Yale, she developed analytical models for endowment and pension fund management.
+She holds a PhD in Mathematics.

 - Adoption of solar home lighting systems in India: What might we learn from Karnataka?

 - Assessing the impact of the transition to Light Emitting Diodes based solar lighting systems in India, Energy for Sustainable Development